k8ssandra/k8ssandra-operator/docs/arch-overview.md

 The operator identifies remote clusters using the `contextName` property.
 The property is optional.
 If not specified, the operator uses the ClientConfig name to identify the remote cluster.

 The arrow going from the `k8sContext` property to the ClientConfig object which has a `contextName` property represents an indirect relationship.
-Deleting a K8ssandraCluster will result in the deletion of the member CassandraDatacenters, but it won't result in deletion of any ClientConfigs.
+While deleting a K8ssandraCluster will result in the deletion of the member CassandraDatacenters, it won't result in deletion of any ClientConfigs.

 **Note:** See [Remote Cluster Connection Management][remote-k8s-access/README.md] for more information about ClientConfigs.